JJ/github-pr-contains-action/README.md

 - `v11`: Adds a configuration variable that skips users, with dependabot skipped by default (or passed through).
 - `v12`: Make compatible with private repos.
 Upgrade to latest github API.
 - `v13`: Fixes the use of `waivedUsers` which didn't actually work.
 - `v14`: Eliminates setting of environment variables, documents using action output.
+- `v14.1`: Refrains from doing diff stuff if no variable related to diff has been set

 ## License